Shivaji Mandir

 Shri Shivaji Mandir is a theatre auditorium located in Dadar, Mumbai, India.
 Opened on 3 May 1965 as the first closed auditorium in Dadar, the theater remains a landmark.
-The theatre has recently undergone renovations and is set to reopen its doors to the public on April 30th, 2022.
+It is one of the most prominent venues for Marathi theatre and has played a significant role in preserving and promoting Maharashtra’s theatrical culture.
+Over the years, it has hosted performances by legendary playwrights, actors, and theatre groups, making it a cultural landmark in Mumbai.
+The theatre has recently undergone renovations and is set to reopen its doors to the public on April 30, 2022.

+Cultural Significance

+Hub for Marathi Theatre

+Shivaji Mandir is one of the oldest and most prestigious venues for Marathi theatre in Mumbai.
+It has staged some of the most famous Marathi plays, including: